miliarch/bitburner_scripts/src/hack/README.md

 ### Hack server at max supported threads for host

-Local (from any host that has the file):
+Local (from any host that has the required files):
 ```
 run hack/worker_automatic.js
 ```